drammos/drammos/README.md

 - 📫 How to reach me **jrammos@outlook.com.gr**

-- ⚡ Fun fact **I walking with friends.
+- ⚡ Fun fact **I like walking with friends.
 You’ll find me often at the gym..**

 <br>